jtoguri/zet/20220325133257/README.md

 * `alias`: create an alias for a command, to remove an alias use `unalias`

 * `cat`: reads one or more files and copies them to stdout (**Link the zet on cat**)

+* `uniq`: accepts a sorted list of data from either standard input or a single filename argument and, by default, removes any duplicates from the list (often used with `sort`) (should prob consult man pages for useful options like `-d`)

+* `wc`: (word count) is used to display the number of lines, words, and bytes contained in files (again consult man pages for useful options)

+* `grep`: used to find text patterns within files, used like: `grep pattern [file...]`, it prints out the lines containing the pattern, (currently only know how to use it for simple text matches but will learn to use it with regular expressions as well)
+options:
+  * `-i` to ignore case when performing search (normally searches are case sensitive)
+  * `-v` to print only lines that do not contain the matching pattern

+* `head` and `tail`: to print only the first or last 10 lines of a file or command (if command need to pipe stdout to `head`/`tail`)
+options:
+  * `-n` to specify the number of lines

+* `tee`: creates a "tee" fitting on our pipe, reading standard input and copying it to both standard output (allowing the data to continue down the pipeline) and to one or more files.
+Useful for capturing a pipeline's contents at an intermediate stage of processing